ryanbennettvoid/ghostal/README.md

-# Ghostel
+# Ghostal

-Ghostel is a database snapshot/restore tool for Postgres and MongoDB.
+Ghostal is a database snapshot/restore tool for Postgres and MongoDB.
 It is architected to make additional database support simple to implement.
 It is intended for the local development environment, not production.

 Inspired by [Stellar](https://github.com/fastmonkeys/stellar)– a PG snapshot tool written in Python.
 I decided to implement it in Go and make it database-agnostic.